Needle Ease

 Needle Ease, easing fear and anxiety during blood draws and vaccines logo

-The NeedleEase pilot project has three goals: decrease anxiety and fear around procedures involving needles, provide group-home teams with tools to ease their own apprehension around supporting clients during these procedures, and collect data showing the usefulness of AT in Montana group homes.
+The NeedleEase pilot project had three goals: decrease anxiety and fear around procedures involving needles, provide group-home teams with tools to ease their own apprehension around supporting clients during these procedures (thus having a positive effect on staff retention), and collect data showing the usefulness of AT in Montana group homes.

 vibrator being used on child during vaccineFour organizations participated in this project.
-NeedleEase AT kits were gifted to nine of their group homes in exchange for simple data collection.
+All four own and operate group homes and day services for Montanans with I/DD.
+Eight NeedleEase AT kits were gifted to these organizations in exchange for simple data collection.
 Each kit was worth about $260 and included: a laminated social story, a laminated First-Then support with reward cards, noise-cancelling headphones, a music box with visible gears (for distraction), a fidget, a weighted gel lap pad or weighted plush kitty, and an XL Buzzy (a vibrating device with cold wings to hold “between the pain and the brain”).